 I often was complimented on my head.

 Some of the best advice I received during chemo was from a fellow survivor, who told me that she too rocked the bald look during treatment, and that all I needed to complete my look was to “go buy yourself some red lipstick sweetie and you own the hell out of this look”.
 So I did!!!

 At the end of chemo, I lost 100% of my hair.
 To be honest, losing my brows and lashes was harder than losing the hair on my head.

-Her positive attitude were and still are such a huge part of her story.
-During our interview she talks about her wilting flower, dating during diagnosis and having too many wigs.
+Her positive attitude was and still is such a huge part of her story.
+During our interview, she talks about her wilting flower, dating during diagnosis and having too many wigs.

 It’s not talked about in the Podcast, but Marina shared that she did a photo shoot with a professional photographer that focused on her raw beauty.
 This is one of many powerful photos in her series.

 Marina eased her way into hair loss by cutting her hair into a cute bob.